 What Are The Other Benefits Of Green Tea?

-Other than drinking green tea for hair growth alone, you can also benefit from it in other ways.
+Other than improving hair growth, you can also benefit from green tea in other ways.
 Some studies show that it can reduce the risk of cancer in the intestines, mouth, kidney, breast, and pancreas.
 Other than that, it can improve heart health by lowering blood pressure.

 Moreover, it can lower blood glucose levels, which is helpful for people with diabetes.
 It also reduces the risk of a heart attack.

-How Much Green Tea For Hair Should I Drink?
+How Much Green Tea Should I Drink For My Hair?

 It’s safe to drink 3-4 cups of green tea in one day.
 Still, we need more research to find out at what concentrations green tea can deliver its potential benefits.

-Yes, the research on green tea for hair is promising.
+Yes, the research on the benefits of green tea for hair is promising.
 It may help with regrowth or prevent thinning through different mechanisms.

 However, there’s limited evidence.
 There’s a dearth of studies using human models, so there’s no guarantee whether or not green tea will actually do you good.
 If you’re suffering from hair loss, speak with your doctor for an accurate diagnosis.